gerard-morera/CP/README.md

 - Javascript

-I have some comprehension of the main features of this languange and am able to play with some frameworks like Angular and Ionic.
+I have some comprehension of the main features of this language and am able to play with some frameworks like Angular and Ionic.
 [Bowling counter](https://github.com/gerard-morera/bowling-challenge) is one small program I did.
 I want to learn much more of it together with many different new technologies.

 #### Social competencies
 Due to the time I have been travelling and the great amount of people I met I have developed strong social skills, which I think make me a cheerful team player and a very positive person.